Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Continuous feedback systems

 \subsection{Smooth input}

 In \Cref{smooth}, we introduce a sequence of equations of the form \eqref{ode_meta_path} with smooth inputs.
 The purpose is that the smooth inputs converge to the step function defined by the switching input \eqref{input}.
 For this, sigmoid functions of the form are considered.
-However, a sigmoid input would not allow the system to enter to the sliding mode like the switched system.
-For this reason, the sigmoid function is multiplied by the Gaussian function
+However, a sigmoid input would not allow the system to {remain constant in the sliding mode if there is $t^*\geq t_0$ such that $X_i(t^*)=Y_i^*$ for every $i=1,2,\dots,n-1$ and $X_n(t^*)=K$.
+This is a property that, according to \Cref{proposition1} and \Cref{proposition2}, the {switching} systems \eqref{end_product_feedback} and \eqref{end_product_feedback_st} satisfy.
+In order to approximate this particular dynamics of the switching systems}, the sigmoid function is multiplied by the Gaussian function